 - Heat a large skillet over a medium heat and add the onion with the cooking fat.
 Cook, stirring occasionally, for about 5 minutes, until the onion starts to soften.

-- Add the chicken thighs as well as the turmeric to the skillet and continue cooking, still while stirring occasionally, for about 7 minutes.
+- Add the chicken thighs and the turmeric to the skillet and continue cooking, stirring occasionally, for about 7 minutes.

 - Meanwhile, place the lemon juice, water or stock, cilantro, mint, jalapeño and garlic in a blender or food processor and process to obtain a smooth puree.